Heat Pump vs Combi Boiler: Key Differences

 The combi boiler is the most popular heating system in the UK, installed in over half of British homes.
 It provides both central heating and instant hot water in a single compact unit, with no need for a hot water cylinder or cold water tank.
 It is simple, space-efficient, and well-understood by homeowners and plumbers alike.

 A heat pump is a fundamentally different type of system.
 It does not burn fuel.
 It requires a hot water cylinder.
 It operates at lower temperatures.
 And it approaches heating in a completely different way.
-This guide explains every key difference so you can make an informed decision about which system is right for your home.
+This guide explains every key difference so you can make an informed decision.
+For a broader overview of all heating comparisons, see our heat pump vs gas boiler pillar guide.

 How Each System Works